microsoft/azure-pipelines-tasks/Tasks/AzureRmWebAppDeploymentV4/README.md

 By default the task tries to select the appropriate deployment technology given the input package, app service type and agent OS.

-* For msdeploy package, use Web Deploy
+* For msdeploy (MSBuild generated package) package, use Web Deploy
 * When post deployment script is provided, use Zip Deploy
 * When the App Service type is Web App on Linux App, use Zip Deploy
 * If War file is provided, use War Deploy